 7. You can learn a lot about the core of a man by how he treats people who are serving him.

-8. Most of the world’s problems can be solved with home cooking and chocolate brownie.
+8. Most of the world’s problems can be solved with home cooking and a family dinner.

 9. Slow down.
 Life is passing you by.
 It really does go by fast.
 Love the ones you got.